PandaTechAM/be-tmp-pandatech-vertical-slices/Readme.md

 ## Dependencies

-The template integrates various services and configurations:
+This project integrates various services and configurations:

 **Microservices:** [List any microservices and their roles]